-Should you wish to apply to continue your education at ARA, please complete all relevant sections of the application form and return to the Academy.
-It is important that all sections of the form are completed, including full address and telephone number, as we will need to contact you for an interview.
+Should you wish to apply to continue your education at ARA, or join us from another school you will need to complete all relevant sections of the application form which you will find online.
+It is important that all sections of the form are completed, if you are an external applicant, please ensure you include your full address and telephone number, as we will need to contact you for an interview.
 If you would like to discuss your application by telephone or email please do not hesitate to contact us.

-We look forward to welcoming you to Post 16 at the Academy and helping you shape your future.
+I can be reached directly by email; wajid.raja@alecreedacademy.co.uk We look forward to welcoming you to Post 16 at the Academy and helping you shape your future.